ladybug-tools/honeybee-grasshopper-core/README.md

 (aka. those components that are shared across all extensions).
 The package includes both the userobjects (`.ghuser`) and the Python source (`.py`).
-Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed to the Rhino `scripts` folder (see dependencies).
+Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed (see dependencies).

 # Dependencies
 The honeybee-grasshopper plugin has the following dependencies (other than Rhino/Grasshopper):